Australian Government Architecture

 The following standards support development of digital solutions in this capability.

-Permissions systems facilitate efficiency, consistency, and a seamless workflow across entities responsible for permissions issuance.
-Unique business needs and governing requirements will dictate solution selection, design, and implementation.
-The considerations outlined in the Standard below are…
+Permissions systems facilitate efficiency, consistency and a seamless workflow across entities responsible for secure access.
+Unique business needs and governance requirements will dictate solution selection, design and implementation.
+The considerations outlined in this standard are intended to…

 Designs